-In Canada, there are thousands of women joining class action lawsuits or filing their own cases against the makers of pelvic mesh devices, claiming the products caused irreparable harm.
+In Canada, there are thousands of women registered as part of class action lawsuits or filing their own cases against the makers of pelvic mesh devices, claiming the products caused irreparable harm.

 The lawsuits and controversy are just the latest development in a saga that began over 15 years ago.